Service providers are required to hold a licence under the Mental Health Services Protection Act.

 Apply for a licence

-If you plan to open a new treatment facility, contact us to begin the licensing process.
+If you plan to start offering or providing residential addiction treatment services, contact us to begin the licensing process.

-If you disagree with a decision made by the Compliance and Monitoring branch regarding a residential addiction treatment service provider licence, you may be able to appeal it.
-Appeals are managed by the Appeals Secretariat, a neutral government office that operates separately from the Compliance and Monitoring branch.
+If you disagree with a decision made by Compliance and Monitoring regarding a residential addiction treatment service provider licence, you may be able to appeal it.
+Appeals are managed by the Appeals Secretariat, a neutral government office that operates separately from Compliance and Monitoring.

 Contact